Pacific Forestry Centre

 The Pacific Forestry Centre (PFC) is one of five research centres within the Canadian Forest Service.
 Its research priorities include:

 Forest entomology and pathology – Studying various aspects of biology, population dynamics and management options in order to minimize the damage from forest pests such as the mountain pine beetle, spruce beetle, Asian gypsy moth, White pine blister rust, and root rots.
 Research on forest quarantine pests helps develop policies to protect Canadian forests and minimize the movement of pests in international trade.

 Fire management – Assessing the risks posed by fire and developing forecasting tools for emergency fire response so that fire-related damages can be minimized.
 PFC researchers are leading the development of the National Fire Management Resource Demand Model.

 Forest inventory and monitoring – Using the latest technology, research efforts are developing tools to monitor and assess change in Canada’s forests.
-This work supports continued improvements in the National Forest Inventory, which provides information on Canada’s forests and knowledge of forest ecosystem change for national and international reporting commitments, contributes to forest sustainability policy and provides national information for risk analysis modelling.
+This work supports continued improvements in the National Forest Inventory, which provides information on Canada’s forests and knowledge of forest ecosystem change for national and international reporting commitments, and contributes to forest sustainability policy and provides national information for risk analysis modelling.